p-wave superconductivity induced by nearest-neighbor attraction in the square-lattice extended Hubbard model

-Moreover, the suggestion of competition between spin-singlet ($s$-wave and $d$-wave) pairing and spin-triplet ($p$-wave) pairing is worth investigating \cite{Gukelberger2014-sf,Kallin2012-pl,Lee2008-kc,Guo2023-vr}.
+Moreover, the proposed competition between spin-singlet ($s$-wave and $d$-wave) pairing and spin-triplet ($p$-wave) pairing warrants further investigation \cite{Gukelberger2014-sf,Kallin2012-pl,Lee2008-kc,Guo2023-vr}.
 Although multiple possible triplet superconductors have been find, such as ${\rm Sr}_2{\rm RuO}_4$ \cite{Mackenzie2003-mn,Kinjo2022-vi}, ${\rm UPt}_3$ \cite{Sauls1994-vs}, ${\rm UTe}_2$ \cite{Jiao2020-ff}, ${\rm WTe}_2$ \cite{Jia2021-xw}, and ${\rm Cu_xBi_2Se_3}$ \cite{Matano_undated-ie}, the pairing symmetry and microscopic superconducting mechanism of these materials are not yet completely understood.
-In the majority of unconventional superconductors, such as copper oxide \cite{Comin2014-bz,Keimer2015-jp} and iron-based \cite{Liu2023-vc} high-$T_c$ superconductors, it is generally believed that their electron Cooper pairs exist in a spin singlet state with a total spin S=0.
-Spin-triplet superconductivity with S=1 possesses internal properties, leading to rich physics such as further possible spin-rotation symmetry breaking, collective modes of the order parameter and multiple phases of the condensate \cite{Mackenzie2003-mn,Kinjo2022-vi,Sauls1994-vs,Jiao2020-ff,Jia2021-xw,Matano_undated-ie}.
+In the majority of unconventional superconductors, such as copper oxide \cite{Comin2014-bz,Keimer2015-jp} and iron-based \cite{Liu2023-vc} high-$T_c$ superconductors, it is generally believed that the electron Cooper pairs exist in a spin-singlet state with a total spin $S=0$.
+Spin-triplet SC with $S=1$ possesses internal properties, leading to rich physics such as further possible spin-rotation symmetry breaking, collective modes of the order parameter and multiple phases of the condensate \cite{Mackenzie2003-mn,Kinjo2022-vi,Sauls1994-vs,Jiao2020-ff,Jia2021-xw,Matano_undated-ie}.
 Recently, the electrons with the same spin at the domain walls in the 1-UC Fe($\rm T_e, S_e$)/STO were found to form non-zero momentum Cooper pairs, thereby generating incommensurate PDW state \cite{Liu2023-vc}.
 This exotic triplet equal-spin pairing state can provide a new material platform to study the PDW state and its interplay with the topological electronic states and unconventional superconductivity.
-For spin triplet superconductors, if the time-reversal symmetry is disrupted, topological superconductivity can be formed, which have potential applications for topological quantum computing \cite{Sarma2015-jq,Crepel2022-be}.
+For $p$-wave superconductors, the disruption of time-reversal symmetry can give rise to topological superconductivity, which holds promising potential for applications in topological quantum computing \cite{Sarma2015-jq,Crepel2022-be}.